 Are you ready to begin the process of repairing your smile with dental implants in Homer Glen?
 It’s important that you know exactly what to expect, which is why Dr. DeAngelo is more than happy to answer any and all questions you might have during your initial dental implant consultation.
-On this page, we’ve addressed just a few of the questions that our patients frequently bring to us, but you should always feel free to voice any others you might have.
+Below, we’ve addressed just a few of the questions that our patients frequently bring to us, but you should always feel free to voice any others you might have.

 Will I Be Able to Get My Implant Right Away After an Extraction?

 You may want to use dental implants to replace a tooth that needs to be extracted.
-However, whether or not you can have the implant placed immediately afterwards depends on the situation.
+However, whether or not you can have the implant placed immediately afterward depends on the situation.
 If the bone and gums underneath are healthy, the placement can usually be done on the same day.
 However, oftentimes the extraction is needed in the first place because of an infection or severe bone loss; if that’s the case, your condition will need to be treated first.
 We’ll discuss the procedure with you beforehand so that you’ll know ahead of time whether or not you’ll have to wait to receive implants.

-Is a Bone Graft Needed?
+Is A Bone Graft Needed?

 Once you’ve lost your teeth, your jaw will start to suffer from bone resorption.
 Essentially, the bone will start to erode and lose its density.
 Because implants require a good foundation of bone for support, such bone loss can increase the risk of an implant failure.
 As such, bone grafting is often a necessary part of the dental implant procedure.
 That being said, it’s not always necessary if your jaw is still in good shape; we’ll need to take X-rays of your jaw to see how much resorption has already occurred before we decide to move forward with a bone graft.

-How Successful are Dental Implants?
+How Successful Are Dental Implants?

-Dentists have been placing dental implants for decades now, and as a result there is plenty of data showing how reliable the procedure is.
+Dentists have been placing dental implants for decades now, and as a result, there is plenty of data showing how reliable the procedure is.
 Thanks to modern techniques and materials, dental implant surgery now has a 95% success rate.
 This is partly because the implants are made of titanium, a durable metal that is also highly biocompatible, meaning your mouth is unlikely to reject it.
 Of course, failure is still possible in rare circumstances.
-If your jaw does not heal correctly, it will not join with the implant posts, which in turn will become loose and may fall our entirely.
+If your jaw does not heal correctly, it will not join with the implant posts, which in turn will become loose and may fall out entirely.